 This cluster of temperament traits is a bit like an adult personality test – for babies!
 Fearful distress is how much an infant is distressed by new situations (Does your child cry or show distress at loud noises?).
 Irritable distress is fussiness, anger, and frustration, especially if an infant doesn’t get what he or she wants (When having to wait for food does your child seem not bothered, fuss, or cry loudly?).
 Attention span is how long or often an infant is interested in looking at something (Does your child play with an object or toy for ten minutes or longer?).
 Activity level is how much your infant moves (While eating, does your child lie quietly, squirm or kick, or wave his or her arms?).
 Positive affect is basically how much your baby smiles and laughs and how willing he or she is to approach new people (When tossed around playfully does your baby smile or laugh?).

 By thinking about your infant’s reactions and emotions, you can get a sense for where they fall on each of these scales.
 Of course, it’s important to think about your child’s temperament on average.
-In my family, # 2 had terrible reflux and cried 32 hours a day (ok, it felt like that) for the first 6 weeks of life.
+In my family, my second kid had terrible reflux and cried 32 hours a day (ok, it felt like that) for the first 6 weeks of life.
 After some treatment for reflux, it was a whole different baby.
-Had I measured # 2’s temperament for the first 6 weeks of life, I would have created a new scientific category: demon baby.
-But after the tummy troubles passed, I got a chance to know # 2 – turns out, that one was a pretty cool baby.
+Had I measured temperament for the first 6 weeks of life, I would have created a new scientific category: demon baby.
+But after the tummy troubles passed, I got a chance to learn that he was actually a cool baby.

 With a basic understanding of temperament, the question for a parent or caregiver is, why do I care?
 Well, temperament is interesting for two reasons.
 First, it is interesting to know how your kid got their temperaments.
 Second, it is important to understand what temperament means for how your child interacts with the world.